 The Doel-Fin hydrofoil stabilizer is a model designed by an aeronautical engineer for motors with lower power output.

-It is constructed from stainless steel, making it durable and lightweight.
+It is constructed from high-strength plastic, with each side designed to flex independently to absorb shock.
 It is also easily installed, not taking more than 15 minutes to do so.

-It is a hefty hydrofoil that can help your boat to plane out quicker and lower the bow rise.
+It is a hefty hydrofoil that can help your boat to plane at lower speed and lower the bow rise.

 It decreases fuel consumption by 30% whilst increasing your speed reach, all of these with a smoother sailing.